Codecademy/docs/content/java/concepts/constructors/constructors.md

 - Constructors always have same name as their class name.
 - Constructors cannot be declared as `abstract`, `static`, `final`, and `synchronized`.
-- Construtors do not have any explicit return types.
+- Constructors do not have any explicit return types.

 ### Creating a Default Constructor